paulinastefanska/OnlineShop-FinalProject/README.md

 ### [DEMO](https://techstore-onlineshop.herokuapp.com) on Heroku or [DEMO](https://techstore-5850f.firebaseapp.com/) on Firebase.

 ### TechStore App
-Final individual project for the end of Web Developer bootcamp.
+Final individual project for the end of Web Developer Bootcamp.

 App was created with `create-react-app` for education purposes.

-The application is adapted to `PWA` (Progressive Web App) you can install the app on your device directly from Chrome - using [demo](https://techstore-5850f.firebaseapp.com/) on firebase.
+The application is adapted to `PWA` (Progressive Web App) you can install the app on your device directly from browser - using [demo](https://techstore-5850f.firebaseapp.com/) on firebase.

 Front-end files are in `client/src` folder.